transposit-connectors/mc-transposit-eng/runbooks/workflow_commands.md

 (https://console.transposit.com/mc/t/transposit-eng/actions/validate_service)

 Validating a service runs all of the available audits in [mc_auditor](https://console.demo.transposit.com/dev/t/transposit/mc_auditor/).
 It executes the [complete_audit_on_service webhook](https://console.demo.transposit.com/dev/t/transposit/mc_auditor/code/op/complete_audit_on_service) and then loops, calling the [list_results_for_audit webhook](https://console.demo.transposit.com/dev/t/transposit/mc_auditor/code/op/list_results_for_audit) until the status is "completed."
+The complete_audit_on_service webhook sets up a master task, to be used to collect the sub-audits, then spins off separate tasks for each audit.
+The [_collect_subaudits](https://console.demo.transposit.com/dev/t/transposit/mc_auditor/code/op/_collect_subaudits) operation then picks up all of the subaudits as they're completed and adds them to the master audit results.

 ## Deploy latest release